-services is the term for those services a disabled child needs in order to
+services is the term for those services, a child with a disability, as defined in IDEA, needs in order to

-Do You Know Who is Providing Your Child's Speech-Language Therapy?
+Do You Know Who is Providing Your Child's Speech-Language Therapy - Blog Discussion Part 1?
 If your child’s IEP says speech therapy services will be provided by a Speech Language Pathologist (SLP), this is legally correct and legitimate.
 If your child’s IEP says speech language services will be provided by “SLP/Staff,” your child may receive speech therapy from an untrained, unlicensed individual.

 Giving Up?
 Discontinuing Services Due to "No Improvement?"
 Before agreeing to discontinue a service, get an OT and/or PT evaluation by an independent expert in the private sector.
 Ask the evaluator to attend the next IEP meeting with you.